 - Cook the meat until just cooked through on a hot grill.
 (Rare to medium-rare.)

 - Place meat and favorite toppings in tortillas to make into tacos or burritos.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 700Total Fat: 38gSaturated Fat: 14gTrans Fat: 0gUnsaturated Fat: 22gCholesterol: 141mgSodium: 1018mgCarbohydrates: 24gFiber: 1gSugar: 22gProtein: 61g

 Nutritional information is automatically calculated per the ingredients list.
 Serving size may not be accurate.
 Please double-check with your preferred nutritional app for the most accurate information.

-Originally published October 27, 2011 and January 21, 2016.
+Originally published October 27, 2011.

-Updated with new pictures and information.
+Updated on September 22, 2017 and February 12, 2021 with new pictures and information.